SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

 ### Install external Python packages

 Code Interpreter has a set of pre-installed Python packages.
-What if the environment doesn't have the package you want to use?
+Since CI does not have access to the Internet, you cannot install packages from outside the environment.
+ChatGPT will also not allow you to install add-on packages via `.whl` files.

 <details close>
 <summary>👉 steps</summary>